-Lifestylist is a concierge service for individuals and corporations.
-Operations manager Chris Thompson says the idea for Lifestylist came about when co-owner Stephanie Nychka noticed how busy their friends who had kids were.
+Lifestylists is a concierge service for individuals and corporations.
+Operations manager Chris Thompson says the idea for Lifestylists came about when co-owner Stephanie Nychka noticed how busy their friends who had kids were.

 Sarah Webb and Lisa James started mobile meditation company Modern + Mindful two years ago in a studio space.
 However, they soon found that demand was greater when the business was mobile.
 Now, they offer meditation sessions in various workplaces and hospitals.

 “People find it a lot easier to just walk down the hall to a boardroom than to go to a studio and take more time out of their day,” says Webb.
 Webb and James say while they offer services for a wide range of people, including kids, they’ve found companies are their biggest clients.
 “We offer programs as short as 15 minutes where people come in and take that pause,” Webb says.
 “Taking a break in the mid-afternoon is a great way to refresh and refocus the brain and get through the rest of the day.”